 If you’re familiar with our food guides, then you’ll know that we focus mainly on restaurants offering the best examples of local food.
 Outside of two highly-regarded gelato bars, this Santorini food guide follows the same basic formula.

-9 MUST-EAT RESTAURANTS IN SANTORINI
+THE BEST RESTAURANTS IN SANTORINI

 Unless you rent a car, then the majority of tourists will probably spend much of their time in the popular towns of Fira and Oia.
 We stayed in Megalochori, a smaller village in the southwestern part of the island.
 We rented a car for the duration of our stay so it was easier for us to explore restaurants in different towns across the island.